streamr-dev/network/README.md

     }
 })
 ```
-Authenticating with an Ethereum private key by cryptographically signing a challenge (also automatically creates an associated user account):
+Authenticating with an Ethereum private key by cryptographically signing a challenge.
+Note the utility function `StreamrClient.generateEthereumAccount()`, which can be used to easily get the address and private key for a newly generated account.
+Authenticating with Ethereum also automatically creates an associated Streamr user, if it doesn't exist:
 ```
 new StreamrClient({
     auth: {